Find Trade Colleges

 Full Precision Metal Working at Austin Community College District Report

-Southwest Texas Junior College landed the #9 spot in the 2023 rankings for the best value basic certificate precision metal working programs.
-Located in the remote town of Uvalde, Southwest Texas Junior College is a public school with a medium-sized student population.
+Southwest Texas Junior College did quite well in this year’s ranking of the best places for precision metal working students to get a basic certificate.
+It came in at #9 on the list.
+Located in the town of Uvalde, Southwest Texas Junior College is a public college with a moderately-sized student population.

 In-state tuition fees for undergraduate students at Southwest Texas Junior College are $4,062 per year.